About the course

 Global/International Health BSc courses vary in their focus and disciplinary approaches and this is partly dependent on the departments involved in teaching.
 Some have a stronger international Development component whilst others focus more on Humanitarian/Health System themes.
 This also highlights the varied understandings of Global Health as a discipline.

 The BSc at Imperial College is based in the School of Public Health.
 One of its strengths is its orientation towards research skills.
 Students are taught by world-leading researchers in international public health and epidemiology and are introduced to basic research methods in the Introductory Module, as part of the “politics of evidence” theme.
 Research Methods are further developed in Modules 1-3 through the relative Critical Appraisal/Data Interpretation In-course assessment.
-These help students develop an ability to read a paper and critically appraise it in the context of Global Health.
+They include an introduction to social sciences and their role in global health research.
+This stream helps students develop an ability to read a paper and critically appraise it in the context of Global Health.

 What does part C involve?